mlm-games/twrp_thor_5_pro/README.md

 # My notes and past info.

-Just a dummy tree (extracted from thor 5's firmware), tried using `fastboot boot twrp.img`, boots to black screen for a minute, and `fastboot flash recovery twrp.img` and rebooting to recovery causes it to reboot to system and replace twrp with stock recovery.
+Tried using `fastboot boot twrp.img`, boots to black screen for a minute, and `fastboot flash recovery twrp.img` and rebooting to recovery causes it to reboot to system and replace twrp with stock recovery.

-**Update 1: Booted into twrp recovery but touch doesn't work.
-Will try to find a fix**
+**Update 1: Touch works now**

 ## Unlocking bootloader